Battle of Tupelo: Prelude

-Three attempts to advance were checked by Forrest's men, on various roads, and on July 12 both columns turned off toward Tupelo.
-Lee then moved with the divisions of Chalmers and Brigadier-General A. Buford to attack Smith's flank, while Forrest with Mabry's Brigade, the escort, and his old regiment, assailed to the rear.
-A running fight was kept up for ten miles, but without any considerable advantage to either side except a dash made upon the Federal wagon train by Chalmers, with Rucker's Brigade, near Bartram's Shop.
-He had possession of the wagon train for a time and killed all the mules, so that the Union forces were compelled to abandon and burn seven wagons, a caisson and two ambulances, but superior numbers soon compelled him to retire.
+On July 13 both Union columns broke off from their southward journey and suddenly turned east toward Tupelo.
+This move was unexpected as the Confederates had planned to meet the Federal force further south at Okolona.
+Lee then moved with the divisions of Chalmers and Brigadier-General Abraham Buford to attack Smith's flank, while Forrest with Mabry's Brigade, attacked the Federal rear.
+A running fight was kept up for ten miles along the Pontotoc-Tupelo road, but without any considerable advantage to either side except for a dash made upon the Federal wagon train by Chalmers with Rucker's Brigade near Barrow's Shop.
+The Confederates had possession of the Union wagon train for a time and killed all the mules, so that the Union forces were compelled to abandon and burn seven wagons, a caisson and two ambulances, but superior numbers soon compelled the Southerners to retire.
+Smith then reached the ghost town of Harrisburg, two miles west of Tupelo, and began to reinforce his position for battle the next morning.